Yatai (food cart): In Fukuoka Prefecture

 The contemporary hub of yatai culture are the Nakasu and Tenjin districts in Fukuoka City of Fukuoka Prefecture.
 As yatai regulations were implemented at the local level across Japan, Fukuoka's yatai operators created a trade association and were mostly unaffected.
 The number of yatai has dwindled in most major metropolitan areas, though leveled in the early 21st century in response to Japan's economic stagnation and yatais relatively low cost.
 Nonetheless, in Fukuoka prefecture, the number of carts has declined since the 1960s from 450 to just 100 as of December 2018.
 The process has been accelerated by a 1994 law stating that yatai must be passed to a direct descendant, or closed, upon the retirement of the operator.
 However, Fukuoka has relaxed these regulations and recently announced the availability of 14 new licenses as of 2019.

 In Kumamoto Prefecture

-In Kumamoto Prefecture, just south of Fukuoka, a single yatai remains in Kumamoto City, Wakaki (わかき), which holds the last remaining yatai license in the prefecture.
-When the owner retires, the yatai culture in Kumamoto will come to an end.
-The proprietress serves oden and an assortment of drinks.
+In Kumamoto Prefecture, just south of Fukuoka, there had been a single remaining yatai in Kumamoto City, Wakasa (わかさ), holding the last remaining license in the prefecture.
+The proprietress served oden and an assortment of drinks.
+The stall closed in May 2025 after 50 years in operation, leaving the prefecture without any remaining stalls.